-This marketing strategy is how to promote a commercial cleaning service with the chamber of commerce and business associations.
-Not our cleaning associations but local business associations
+This marketing strategy is how to promote a commercial cleaning service with the chamber of commerce and local business associations.
+Not our cleaning industry associations but local business associations

 One way to think of selling through the local chamber of commerce is it’s a boost, not an end all, be all one stop solution.
 If a cold campaign brings in 1 estimate out of every 50 contacts than a warm campaign should give a boost of 10-20 % at least.